 Silent Hill 4: The Room is the fourth installment in the Konami Silent Hill survival horror series.
 The game was released in Japan in June 2004 and in North America and Europe in September of that same year.
 Silent Hill 4 was released for the Sony PlayStation 2 and the Microsoft Xbox consoles as well as the PC.
 A soundtrack release was also made at the same time.

-Originally intended as a spinoff from the main series, Silent Hill 4 features an altered gameplay style with first-person navigation in certain areas and plot elements taken from previous installments.
-Upon its release the game received a mostly positive critical reaction despite mixed opinions to the deviations from the original Silent Hill style.
+Originally intended as a spinoff from the main series, Silent Hill 4 features an altered gameplay style with first-person navigation when exploring the eponymous room.

 The games main protagonist.
 Henry awakes to find himself trapped within his apartment by mysterious crisscrossing, padlocked chains on his front door.
 He's also plagued by horrible recurring nightmares.
 After being trapped for some time, a hole develops in his bathroom which he can use to travel to horrifying "other worlds".
 Through his travels he meets the other characters of the game.
 There's not much info on Henry's background but its speculated that he may have been a professional photographer.
 He's an introvert that mainly keeps to himself, making very few acquaintances and being like a ghost to the other tenants of the apartment complex.